westurner/dotfiles/_sources/tools.txt

 | Source: hg https://hg.python.org/cpython

-Python is a dynamically-typed, C-based scripting language.
+Python is a dynamically-typed, :ref:`C`-based third-generation programming language.

+As a multi-paradigm language with support for functional and object-oriented code,
+Python is often utilized for system administration and scientific software development.

 Many of the RedHat system management tools (such as :ref:`Yum`) are written in Python.
 Gentoo :ref:`Portage` is written in Python.